 Potentially pose an existential risk to humanity due to its immense power

-ASI is still purely theoretical and is considered a potential future development.
-The concept of ASI raises important questions about the ethics and safety of creating such a powerful AI system.
+ASI is still a hypothetical and is considered a future development.
+What are the ethics and safety of such an AI?

 Key differences between ASI, ANI, and AGI

-When might we see AGI?
-Opinions vary widely.
-Some argue we already have it, others claim it’s unattainable, and still, others predict it’s just around the corner.
-The term AGI is gaining traction because tools like ChatGPT are challenging us to reassess what we mean by AI.
-While these tools are remarkable, they’re nowhere near the sci-fi AI depicted in movies like Star Trek.
+When we might see AGI?
+Opinions may vary widely.
+Some argue we already have this, others claim it’s difficult to attain, and some predict it’s just around the corner.
+The term AGI is becoming more popular as tools like ChatGPT are pushing us to rethink what we really mean by artificial intelligence.
+While these tools are remarkable, they are now here just like the sci-fi AI depicted in movies like Star Trek.

 In essence, AGI is an AI that could easily fit into the cast of a space opera.